peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Parameters:</b>

  * <i>numberBits</i>: The number of bits to shift.
-Can be negative, in which case this is the same as shiftRight with the absolute value of numberBits.
+Can be negative, in which case this is the same as shiftRight with the absolute value of this parameter.

 <b>Return Value:</b>